Skip to content

 Make sure to familiarize yourself with the various types of seafood and shellfish below if you have a shellfish sensitivity:

-• White fish: Examples include cod, plaice, sole, coley, haddock, pollock, monkfish
+• White fish: Examples include cod, plaice, sole, coley, haddock, pollock, and monkfish.

-• Oily fish: Mackerel, tuna, sardines, anchovies, salmon, pilchards, herring, trout
+• Oily fish: Mackerel, tuna, sardines, anchovies, salmon, pilchards, herring, and trout.

-• Mollusks: Clams, mussels, oysters, snails, scallops, squid, octopus
+• Mollusks: Clams, mussels, oysters, snails, scallops, squid, and octopus.

 Food swaps when you have a shellfish sensitivity

-The USDA recommends eating around 8 ounces a week of a variety of seafood as part of a balanced diet.
-As seafood and shellfish contain a range of good nutrients such as the omega-3 fatty acids, EPA and DHA which can be found most notably in oysters amongst other fish.
+The USDA recommends eating around 8 ounces of seafood a week as part of a balanced diet.
+This is because seafood and shellfish contain a range of good nutrients, such as the omega-3 fatty acids, EPA and DHA, which can be found most notably in oysters (amongst other fish).

 To make sure you don’t miss out on these nutrients, try including the following food swaps for a healthy diet: